 Why Do Spring-Flowering Bulbs Need to Be Planted in Fall?

-We only just welcomed a new season, but it's the perfect time to start thinking about spring-flowering bulbs since we're approaching the time to plant them.
+Late summer is the perfect time to start thinking about spring-flowering bulbs since we're approaching the time to plant them.
 While gardeners in other parts of the country are already getting their start on their fall-planted, spring-blooming bulbs, here in Arizona, we still have a couple months before we need to put them in the ground.
-That means now is the ideal time to get your hands on some of the top bulbs to grow here, and they are available now at SummerWinds, while supplies last!
+That means late summer/early fall is the ideal time to get your hands on some of the top bulbs to grow here—available seasonally, while supplies last!

 Why Plant Spring-Flowering Bulbs in Fall

 Fall-planted bulbs need to be in the ground during cooler months since they require a chilling period to stimulate growth, a process called vernalization.
 In the spring, the vernalization period ends and the bulbs burst into action, and you're treated with a landscape full of vibrant blooms.
 Vernalization not only improves flower size and abundance but also helps with the plant's overall health, like resistance to disease.